 - Similarly, click + Add new filter to add as many filters as you want.

-- After adding enough conditions and filters, choose between Match ALL and Match ANY as per your requirement.
-Match ALL checks if all the applied filter conditions are met and Match ANY checks if at least one of the applied filter conditions is met.
+- After adding enough conditions and filters, choose between AND and OR condition based on your preference.
+AND operator checks if all the applied filter conditions are met and OR operator checks if at least one of the applied filter conditions is met.

 - Click Apply to filter records in your dataset.